huytruong1998/larvis-project/README.md

 ## How to use the Larvis UI

-When all container is running, go to [http://localhost:3000/login](http://localhost:3000/login) to login into Larvis service using 3 default users `alice`, `bob`, and `charlie`, with the default password, `1234`, other wise you can't use the service
+When all container is running, go to [http://localhost:3000/login](http://localhost:3000/login) to login into Larvis service using 3 default users `alice`, `bob`, and `charlie`, with the default password, `1234`, other wise you can't use the service and well be redirect to `http://localhost:3000/login`

 ### Larvis UI